There was a point in my life back in 2012-2017 where fitness was my life.

 What’s Your Fitness Plan?

-Mine is relatively simple, and of course there are more fine details like what I typically eat, the exact exercises and all that…
+Mine is relatively simple, and of course there are more fine details like what I typically eat, the exact weights I use and all that…

 But those are always subject to change.